MaunsOlsson/Lab06/README.md

 <!-- badges: end -->

 This repository contains all the code that are needed to solve the exercises in lab06.
-This contains some knapsack algorithm.
+This contains some knapsack algorithms.

 ## Installation